carelvwyk/bitgo-docs/index.html.md

-height | Number | Height of the block this transaction was seen in confirmations | Number | Number of blocks this transaction has been part of the blockchain entries | Array | Consolidated entries of the transaction, taking into account net inputs/outputs outputs | Array | Information about outputs of the transaction, including the wallet account, value, vout index, isMine, chain (0 for normal addresses, 1 for change addresss) fee | Number | Amount in Satoshis paid to the miners for this transaction pending | Boolean | Set to true if the transaction has not yet been confirmed on the blockchain instant | Boolean | Set to true if this transaction was sent using BitGo instant
+height | Number | Height of the block this transaction was seen in confirmations | Number | Number of blocks this transaction has been part of the blockchain entries | Array | Consolidated entries of the transaction, taking into account net inputs/outputs outputs | Array | Information about outputs of the transaction, including the wallet account, value, vout index, isMine, chain (0 for receive addresses, 1 for change addresses, 10 for SegWit receive addresses, 11 for SegWit change addresses) fee | Number | Amount in Satoshis paid to the miners for this transaction pending | Boolean | Set to true if the transaction has not yet been confirmed on the blockchain instant | Boolean | Set to true if this transaction was sent using BitGo instant